oracle-livelabs/multicloud/helidon-verrazzano/build-and-push-app-image/build-and-push-app-image.md

 1. Locate your *Region Name*. <br>
-Your *Region Name* is located in top right corner in the Oracle Cloud Console, in this example it is shown as *US EAST (Ashburn)*.
+Your *Region Name* is located in the top right corner of the Oracle Cloud Console, in this example, it is shown as *US EAST (Ashburn)*.
 Yours may be different.

     ![Container Registry](images/region-name.png)